Ottawa police launch 'surge and contain' strategy at 'Freedom Convoy' protest

 The eight-day protest has seen dozens of transport trucks, pick-up trucks and other vehicles blocking Wellington Street in front of Parliament Hill, along with several other streets in the downtown core.
 Horns have been heard ringing through Centretown, Lowertown and the ByWard Market throughout the day and evening.

-As residents, businesses and social services agencies raise concerns about the impacts the protest is having on their wellbeing, three councillors will be leading a walk through the core every day this weekend.
+As residents, businesses and social services agencies raise concerns about the impacts the protest is having on their wellbeing, three councillors are leading walks through the core.
+Councillors Jeff Leiper, Catherine McKenney and Shawn Menard are leading the walks, the first of which started on Friday at 11 a.m.
+Others are planned for Saturday and Sunday.

-"As disturbing reports emerge, we will meet in Centretown and walk the neighbourhood on Friday starting at 11 a.m. and through the weekend.
-We will walk in the core reinforcing the importance of safety for residents and unity at this time," said Coun.
-Catherine McKenney, who will be joined by councillors Jeff Leiper and Shawn Menard on the walk.

-Community Safety Walks - Keep each other safe.
-Ours starts today at 11am in Centretown.
-We will be walking this route and continuing through the weekend.
-You may wish to plan this for your community this weekend too #Ottawa #ottnews @cmckenney @JLeiper pic.twitter.com/WZhTxz8mj6— Shawn Menard (@ShawnMenard1) February 4, 2022
+Community safety walk in #Ottawa.
+This is just one group walking around Centretown.
+They’re showing support for neighbours who have been harassed, heard non-stop truck horns, fireworks late at night, it goes on. #ottnews @ctvottawa pic.twitter.com/PViFGt6t3Y— Katie Griffin (@KatieGriffinCTV) February 4, 2022

 A petition calling on Ottawa police to "evict" the Freedom Convoy from downtown Ottawa had 32,000 signatures as of Thursday evening.